SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 - Maybe some kind of tutorial if applicable and we have extra time
 - This could possibly consist of sample inputs
 # Additional Information
+## Issue Reporting
+Please utilize the **Issues** tab of this repository should you encounter any problems with sPARcRNA_Viz.
 ## How to Contribute
 Info here
 ## Cite Us